samarth-asthana/YelpCamp/README.md

 	* Added **Authorization** to Campgrounds such that only the owner of the campground should technically update or delete it.
 	* Added **Authorization** to Comments such that only the owner of the comment should technically update or delete it.
 	* Implemented JavaScript **.equals()** method to achieve the above milestones.
+	* Refactored comment and campground route templates for code re-usability.

 ### NOTE: